botfront/botfront/README.md

 The [official documentation](https://botfront.io/docs/getting-started/setup) of Botfront is hosted on [botfront.io](https://botfront.io/docs/getting-started/setup).
 It is automatically built and updated on every new release.
 Once you've installed the cli you can also use `botfront docs` to open it.

+**We welcome contributions!** It can be as easy as clicking on the "Edit page on Github" link at the bottom of every documentation pages.

 <h2 name="development" align="center">Development</h2>